richchapler/AzureSolutionsDocumentation/docs/Deployment_Synapse_ParameterizedLinkedServices.md

 ### Step 1: Create a Static Linked Service
 First, we will create a static linked service to help us understand that use case and challenges.
+<br>_Note: If you interested in simply solving the challenge, feel free to skip ahead to Step 4_

 Complete the following steps: